 There are no bad ideas, there are only ideas that don’t fit in – „Design Thinking in Practice” workshop overview

-A research approach to problem-solving, customer focus, and the ability to understand the needs of the end-user are the competences of the future that can determine whether to gain or lose a competitive advantage.
+A research approach to problem-solving, customer focus, and the ability to understand the needs of the end-user are the competencies of the future that can determine whether to gain or lose a competitive advantage.
 Thinking about people and their expectations is particularly important in the IT industry, which is subject to dynamic change, as its representatives are well aware, facing the need to expand knowledge and acquire new skills constantly.

 Last week, the Marketing team participated in the “Design Thinking in Practice” training, led by Bartosz Śmietański, a communications specialist, business, and public relations coach at Media Trener.
 We received a massive dose of knowledge about the business methodology of lean thinking.
 We got to know the foundations of design thinking and seven steps to understand the user and the designer, which allows us to avoid problems that may arise during work in interdisciplinary teams.
 During the day-long workshop, we also discussed whether design thinkers would eliminate the need to hire sales representatives.
 Of course, this is only a nutshell of a few hours’ intensive meeting.